-Storm control limits the amount of multicast, broadcast and UL (addresses that have not been learned) frames accepted and forwarded by the device.
+Storm control limits the amount of multicast, broadcast and UL (the address hasn't been learned) frames accepted and forwarded by the device.
 When Layer 2 frames are forwarded, broadcast, multicast and UL frames are flooded to all ports on the relevant VLAN.
 This occupies bandwidth, and loads all nodes on all ports.